Vigneetha-G/pyspark1/README.md

-## PYSPARK
+## PySpark

--Pyspark is the python interface for Apache Spark -**Distributed Data Processing**:Designed to handle large datasets across clusters.
+- PySpark is the Python interface for Apache Spark.
+- **Distributed Data Processing**: Designed to handle large datasets across clusters.
--Supports various data formats including **CSV,JSON,Parquet**.
+- Supports various data formats including **CSV**, **JSON**, and **Parquet**.
--**SQL Integration** allows querying of data using both python and SQL syntax.
+- **SQL Integration** allows querying of data using both Python and SQL syntax.
--Optimized for speed at scale.
+- Optimized for speed at scale.

-# When would we use Pyspark?
--Big data Analytics.
--Distributed data analysis.
--Real-time data streaming.
+---

+### When Would We Use PySpark?

+- Big Data Analytics
+- Distributed Data Analysis
+- Real-time Data Streaming
--ML on Large datasets.
+- Machine Learning on Large Datasets
--ETL and ELT Pipelines
+- ETL and ELT Pipelines